phaserjs/phaser/v2-community/README.md

 <div align="center"><img src="http://phaser.io/images/github/news.jpg"></div>

-> In Development

-This is the development branch, where we are building Phaser 2.7.1
+> 22nd November 2016

+Today we hand over Phaser 2.7 to you, the awesome open source community, to maintain.

+Phaser 2 was a massive milestone for us, and we're still constantly amazed at all the cool things you've created, and continue to create with it.
+Thank you to everyone who has submitted an issue or pull request over the years, or helped the framework grow in any shape or capacity.

+As of today all of our in-house resources are spent on building Phaser 3 and beyond.
+However we fully recognize that lots of you still use Phaser 2, and have a lot to contribute to its future.
+So this is what we've done:

+* Phaser 2.6.2 is the last 'official' release, and remains set as the 'latest' version on npm
+* Phaser 2.7.0 has been given to the community to maintain, and released to npm under a version tag

+**All Pull Requests made against the `v2-community` version will be unconditionally approved**.
+We'll give GitHub permissions to a select few individuals to help with this process.
+When you, the community, requests it, we will publish new versions to npm.

+We believe this set-up will give us the best of both worlds.
+It will allow us to continue focusing our efforts on Phaser 3.
+And it will allow the community to enhance Phaser 2 for as long as they wish.

-Check the [Change Log](#change-log) to see what we've done so far.
-Or switch to the master branch for the current stable release.
+As always, check the [Change Log](#change-log) to see what was added recently.

-As always, keep you eyes on the Phaser web site, and subscribe to our weekly [newsletter](#newsletter).
-You can also follow me on [Twitter](https://twitter.com/photonstorm) or chat to me in the Phaser [Slack](http://phaser.io/community/slack) channel.
+Keep your eyes on the web site, and subscribe to the weekly Phaser World [newsletter](#newsletter).
+You can also follow on [Twitter](https://twitter.com/photonstorm), or chat in the Phaser [Slack](http://phaser.io/community/slack) and [Discord](http://phaser.io/community/discord) channels.

 There are also now more ways than before to help [support](#support) the development of Phaser.
 The uptake so far has been fantastic, but this is an on-going mission.
 Thank you to everyone who supports our development.
 Who shares our belief in the future of HTML5 gaming, and Phasers role in that.

 Happy coding everyone!
-See you on the forums.

 Cheers,